 To know what it takes for a set to get a score and thus be included in these calculations, check out the FAQ.

 Years without scored sets are not included.

 Alright, so that's the rating.
 But are the sets generally recommended?
-The data we've collected shows that the majority of Bricks and More sets are considered up to personal taste:
+The data we've collected shows that the majority of Bricks and More sets are considered not recommended: